 Deep Learning yet goes another level deeper and is related to the term “Deep Neural Networks”.
 In this, we train a machine to mimic the working of a human brain.
 A neural network is basically a set of algorithms to achieve machine learning and has a single layer of data for any operation while a deep neural network has two or more layers of data by which it can perform according to different conditions.
 In simple words, we can say that deep learning is an approach to enhance the level of Machine Learning and to build a machine mind working on the basis of the human neural system.

-Difference between Artificial Intelligence, Machine Learning, and Deep Learning?
+Difference of Artificial Intelligence, Machine Learning, and Deep Learning?

 In common words, we can simply say that Artificial Intelligence is making machines smart enough to perform like an ideal human mind.
 In AI, Machine learning, as its name defines, is involved as a process to make machines perform a task automatically.
 Talking about deep learning, it is a process to train machine for working logically according to conditions just like a human mind.
 Let us get deeper into these highly advanced technologies.